red-scale-dragon/docs/docs/api-reference/config-files.md

 Possible values: An array containing a hook name assigned to an array of callbacks

 This is where you set your callbacks for ajax requests.
 They're registered through the service provider, and will load automatically for you.
-The folowing items may be set in the configuration for each callback configuration.
+The following items may be set in the configuration for each callback configuration.

-- `frontend` (Optional - default: false) - If set to `true`, the service provider will register a `wp_ajax_nopriv_xxx` hook callback, so non-privilidged users (logged out) can use the endpoint.
+- `frontend` (Optional - default: false) - If set to `true`, the service provider will register a `wp_ajax_nopriv_xxx` hook callback, so non-privileged users (logged out) can use the endpoint.
 - `callback` (Required) - Set this to a callable that will run on ajax requests for your endpoint.

 Example config: